punpunkeshin05/Insurance-cost-comparison-between-smoker-and-non-smoker/README.md

 2. Ensure you have the necessary dependencies installed (e.g., Python, Jupyter Notebook).
 3. Open the `analysis.ipynb` notebook and follow the instructions to run the code.
 4. Explore the notebook to understand the analytical steps taken, including data preprocessing, visualization, and calculations.
-5. Use the generated `output.csv` file to plot a histogram of insurance charges, visualizing the distribution for smokers and non-smokers.

 Feel free to modify the code or dataset according to your needs and conduct further analysis on the impact of smoking on insurance charges.
 We encourage contributions and welcome suggestions for improvements.